A step-by-step workflow to extract the genuine circular dichroism of thin films: Experimental validation of the workflow

 \subsection{Example 1 - molecular assemblies on metal surfaces}

 We artificially roughened a 30\,nm Au film deposited on a c-plane sapphire with Argon ions via plasma etching (PE) to create an inhomogeneous sample surface.
 Due to its low thickness, it was possible to measure the film in transmission configuration.
 As Au forms achiral conformations, the sample should not exhibit any CD.
-However, due to reflections/scattering on surface structures, a CD signal is detected as depicted in Figure~\ref{fig. CD AFM Au} (b).
-For simplicity, we only show the front measurements, the complementary plots for the back can be found in Figure~\ref{SI.
-CD Au back} in the Supplementary Information.
-The different coloured lines correspond to individual measurements with a difference in azimuthal angle $\theta$ of 15\,$^\circ$.
-A CD signal is observed that varies with the azimuthal orientation of the sample, although the surface of the as-prepared Au film has a roughness below 1\,nm (Figure~\ref{fig. CD AFM Au} (a)).
+However, due to reflections/scattering on surface structures, a CD signal is detected as depicted in Fig.~\ref{fig. CD AFM Au} (b).
+For simplicity, we only show the front measurements, the complementary plots for the back can be found in Fig.~S7 in the Supplementary Information.
+The different coloured lines correspond to individual measurements ($CD^\text{rot}(\theta)$) with a difference in azimuthal angle $\theta$ of 15\,$^\circ$.
+A CD signal is observed that varies with the azimuthal orientation of the sample, although the surface of the as-prepared Au film has a roughness below 1\,nm (Fig.~\ref{fig. CD AFM Au} (a)).
 To further evaluate the effect, the roughness of the film was increased by PE with Argon for five minutes.
-This increases the roughness by an order of magnitude as deduced from the AFM images (Figure~\ref{fig. CD AFM Au} (d)) (also see height histograms and line profiles in Figure~\ref{SI.
-AFM Details}).
-As a result, the CD signal doubles in intensity (Figure~\ref{fig. CD AFM Au} (e)).
-For both roughnesses, the optical anisotropy is clearly visible via the dependence of the CD signal on the azimuthal rotation of the sample, displayed in Figures~\ref{fig. CD AFM Au} (c) and (f), by taking a closer look at the variation of the signal at one wavelength (290\,nm).
+This increases the roughness by an order of magnitude as deduced from the AFM images (Fig.~\ref{fig. CD AFM Au} (d)) (also see height histograms and line profiles in Fig.~S6).
+As a result, the CD signal doubles in intensity (Fig.~\ref{fig. CD AFM Au} (e)).
+For both roughnesses, the optical anisotropy is clearly visible via the dependence of the CD signal on the azimuthal rotation of the sample, displayed in Figs.~\ref{fig. CD AFM Au} (c) and (f), by taking a closer look at the variation of $CD^\text{rot}(\theta)$ at one wavelength (290\,nm).
 Here, a clear cosine dependence of the signal on twice the azimuthal angle $\theta$ is observed.
-This correlation can be linked to Equation~\ref{Eq.
+This correlation can be linked to Eq.~\ref{Eq.
 CD apparent} as the LD component has the same relation with $\theta$.
-When averaging over all measured spectra, it becomes clear that the signal is no genuine CD signal as it vanishes completely as indicated by the mean displayed as black lines in Figures~\ref{fig. CD AFM Au} (b) and (e).
-This is true for both roughnesses as well as the front and the backside measurements (see Figure~\ref{SI.
-CD Au back}).
-To further underline the importance of sample rotation we additionally extracted the front and back average ($CD^\text{fb}_\text{average}$) with Equation~\ref{Eq.
+When averaging over all measured spectra, it becomes clear that the signal is no true CD signal as it vanishes completely as indicated by the mean displayed as black lines in Figs.~\ref{fig. CD AFM Au} (b) and (e).
+This is true for both roughnesses as well as the front and the backside measurements (see Fig.~S7).
+To further underline the importance of sample rotation, we additionally extracted the front and back average ($CD^\text{fb}_\text{average}$) with Eq.~\ref{Eq.
 CD genuine} for all measured angles.
-Here, in stark contrast to the theory stating that the average between front and back measurements is able to eliminate artifacts, again a cosine dependence can be observed (cf. Figure~\ref{SI.
-CD Gen}).
-This proves that the front/back approach can only cancel certain types of artifact but cannot account for reflection/scattering at surfaces, as these often depend on the propagation direction of the light.
+Here, in stark contrast to the theory stating that the average between front and back measurements is able to eliminate artifacts, again a cosine dependence can be observed (cf. Fig.~S8).
+This proves that the front/back approach can only cancel certain types of artifacts but cannot account for reflection/scattering at surfaces, as these often depend on the propagation direction of the light.
 In consequence, these results demonstrate the necessity of averaging over different azimuthal angles to reduce artifacts emerging from reflection/scattering processes.